stellojs/stello/README.md

 source templates and template helpers.

 We're using [Handlebars][hbs] as our templating engine.
-Since Trello uses markdown for many things stello pre-registers a `markdown` helper for you which will convert markdown to html.
+Since Trello uses markdown for many things Stello pre-registers a `markdown` helper for you which will convert markdown to html.

 After running `stello init` you will notice a number of `index-*.hbs` files in